 There has been news of the danger of ticks and lyme disease which can be a risk especially in spring and summer.
 If you have any worries about this, please read the literature and if in doubt, always cover your legs and arms.

 Always test every stile before putting your full weight on it.
 Many stiles are not nailed down or they rock or swivel.
-If you find a dangerous stile, please report it to the Ramblers or the local county council.
+If you find a badly broken stile, please report it to the Ramblers or the local county council.
 (Don't use the word 'dangerous' in case they close the path!)

 If you find a gate closed which you think should be open, please check to see if there is a stile nearby or a smaller gate that you are supposed to use.
 If you absolutely must climb a gate, please be very careful for your toes!
 Climb on the side where the hinges are.
 If you find the route illegally fenced-off, please report it to the local council.
 Never climb through or over barbed wire!
 Any other spot is better: a closed gate, a post, a bush, anything.